warash/warash.github.io/slides/index.md

 # npm working with modules

-From the terminal, pop in:
+From the ssss, pop in:

   ```yo reveal:slide "Slide Title"```